OSGeo/gdal/doc/source/development/rfc/rfc99_geometry_coordinate_precision.rst

 +++++++++++++++++

-The existing :cpp:class:`OGRGeometry` is extended with the following new method which is a wrapper of the ``GEOSGeom_setPrecision_r`` function:
+The existing :cpp:class:`OGRGeometry` is extended with the following new ``SetPrecision`` method which is a wrapper of the ``GEOSGeom_setPrecision_r`` function:

 .. code-block:: c++

     /** Set the geometry's precision, rounding all its coordinates to the precision
-     * grid.
+     * grid, and making sure the geometry is still valid.
      *
+     * This is a stronger version of roundCoordinates().
+     *
+     * Note that at time of writing GEOS does no supported curve geometries.
+So
+     * currently if this function is called on such a geometry, OGR will first call
-     * This function is built on the GEOS library, check it for the definition
+     * getLinearGeometry() on the input and getCurveGeometry() on the output, but
-     * of the geometry operation.
-     * If OGR is built without the GEOS library, this function will always fail,
-     * issuing a CPLE_NotSupported error.
+     * that it is unlikely to yield to the expected result.
      *
      * @param dfGridSize size of the precision grid, or 0 for FLOATING
      *                 precision.